 A considerable amount of work was undertaken as part of the development of the children and young people’s plan for Somerset.
 Lots of young people were involved in the design and gave their time to tell services what is important to them.
 The main four areas they wanted services to focus on as an area were:

 - Supporting families

-- Healthy Lives
+- Healthy lives

-- Great Education
+- Great education

 - Positive activities

-Towards the end of last year, the Council for Disabled Children ran a workshop for practitioners across Somerset to look at the existing frameworks and examples of good practice.
+The Council for Disabled Children ran a workshop for practitioners across Somerset to look at the existing frameworks and examples of good practice.
 Some examples included: